momesh/momesh.github.io/_equipment/lbe.md

 purchase_url: https://www.balticnetworks.com/ubiquiti-airmax-litebeam-gen-2-5ac-2-4-5ghz-23dbi-cpe-us
 ---

 Used to connect to an airmax access point like the [LAP-120](/equipment/lap120).
 Used as the primary uplink in most [nodes](/docs/nodes).
+Also known as LBE for short.